strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :2: No
 :Notes:
   1 - Yes
-    The client has consented to their de-identified data being stored in the PMHC MDS.
+    The client has consented to their de-identified data being provided to the Department of Health.
+The client's data will be excluded from reports and extracts accessible by the Department of Health.

   2 - No
     The client has not consented to their de-identified data being provided to